simpleviewinc/goatee/README.md

 0. Arrays with length === 0
 0. Objects that have 0 keys.
-0. Strings which are "".
+0. Strings which are "" or are "false".
 0. `undefined`
 0. `false`